 Professionally supervised home tooth whitening, however, is simple, relatively inexpensive, and extremely effective.
 We'll explain that technique here.

 The cosmetic dental office will take impressions of your teeth and from the impressions will make custom clear plastic trays that will fit precisely over your teeth.
 You place a gel in this splint and wear it for certain prescribed periods during the day, or overnight.
-Do this for two to four weeks or more, and your smile will be brighter!
-The trained cosmetic dentist will monitor your progress with short follow-up appointments.
+Do this for two to four weeks or more, and your smile will be brighter, possibly dramatically so!
+The cosmetic dentist may monitor your progress with a short follow-up appointment.

 Many cosmetic dentists recommend the Nite White and Day White gels, but there are other brands of tooth whitening gel that are also very effective.

-There is no more effective tooth whitening technique than this.
+This take-home tray technique is very effective.
 There are Zoom whitening and laser whitening treatments that are faster, but they will not whiten any more thoroughly.

 If you have severe stubborn stains, we recommend the at-home treatments and continuing to do them for several months.